 Muscari are one of my favorite spring flowers.
-They aren’t as big and showy as tulips or daffodils, but they have so much going for them:
+They aren’t as big and showy as tulips or daffodils, but they do:

 My favorite thing about muscari is the way the flowers are formed.
 Each one is so intricate and perfectly assembled.
-They remind me of a jeweled brooch — like the ones in my grandmother’s jewelry box.
+They remind me of the jeweled brooches in my grandmother’s jewelry box.

-For example, look at the amazing light blue ones below.
+For example, look at the amazing powder-blue flowers below.
 They’re ‘Valerie Finnis‘.

-I have lots of muscari in my garden, but every fall I plant some in pots so I can admire them up close.
-Last year I grew these tri-color ones, which are ‘Ocean Magic‘.
+There are already many different varieties of muscari in my garden.
+But every fall I plant additional bulbs in pots, so I can admire their flowers up close.
+Last year was the first time I grew the amazing tri-color variety named ‘Ocean Magic‘.

 A whole handful of bulbs costs about $3, so you can try some fun creative projects.